Self-supervised Detransformation Autoencoder for Representation Learning in Open Set Recognition: Approach

 \subsection{Fine-tuning step}

+While the pre-trained network can be fine-tuned by different loss functions, we focus on two types of loss functions in this paper: the classification loss and the representation loss.
+The objective of classification loss is to lower the classification error of the training data explicitly in the decision layers.
+One of the widely used classification loss functions is cross-entropy loss.
+The objective of representation loss functions is to learn better representations of training data.
+The representation loss functions are normally applied to the representation layers, such as triplet loss \cite{DBLP:conf/cvpr/SchroffKP15} and ii loss \cite{DBLP:journals/corr/abs-1802-04365}.

 The fine-tuning network shares the same encoder and representation layer with the pre-training network.
 However, compared with the pre-training process, the fine-tuning process does not contain the input transformation module, which means the training examples are sent directly into the encoder.
 Moreover, instead of connecting to a decoder, the representation layer connects to a classification loss function or a representation loss function as shown in Figure \ref{fig: fine-tune-cls} and Figure \ref{fig: fine-tune-rep}.
-The objective of classification loss is to lower the classification error of the training data explicitly in the decision layers.
-One of the widely used classification loss functions is the cross-entropy loss built upon entropy and the measure of the relative entropy between two probability distributions, i.e., the actual labels and the predicted labels.
-The objective of representation loss functions is to learn better representations of the training data.
-The representation loss functions are normally applied to the representation layers, such as triplet loss \citep{DBLP:conf/cvpr/SchroffKP15} and ii loss \citep{DBLP:journals/corr/abs-1802-04365}.
-In this work, we consider both classification loss and representation loss in the OSR task.
-Algorithm \ref{algo: detrans} describes the pre-training and fine-tuning steps for the OSR problem.
+In this work, we consider both classification loss (cross-entropy loss) and representation loss (triplet loss \cite{DBLP:conf/cvpr/SchroffKP15} and ii loss \cite{DBLP:journals/corr/abs-1802-04365}) in the OSR task.